-The division had an excellent year in FY20, with both Tactical and LMR achieving record sales levels, resulting in a sales increase of 34% to \$104 million.
+The division had an excellent year in FY20, with both Tactical Communications and LMR achieving record sales levels, resulting in a sales increase of 34% to \$104 million.
 This growth was largely attributed to a number of major contracts being delivered in Tactical Communications, including the \$15 million East African contract and several larger systems sales by LMR.

-We continue to execute our strategy of transitioning the Communications division from a product-centric business to a complete solutions provider.
-Codan's ongoing product development is being complemented by strategic partnerships with key suppliers in order to further broaden our solutions offering.
+We continue to execute our strategy of transitioning the Communications division from a product-centric business to a full solutions provider.
+Ongoing product development is being complemented by strategic partnerships with key suppliers in order to further broaden our solutions offering.